-MTA: L train back up and running in Brooklyn
+L train service resumes in Brooklyn after man fatally struck by train, officials say - amNewYork

 L train service was suspended between Myrtle-Wyckoff avenues and Atlantic Avenue for nearly three hours.
 The line was restored to full service around 5:25 p.m., the MTA said.

-In a separate incident around 4:25 p.m., another man was struck by a train at the Kings Highway station near East 16th Street, cops said.
-The man's condition is not yet known and police were looking into what happened before he was struck, a spokeswoman said.
+In a separate incident around 4:15 p.m., another man was fatally struck by a northbound Q train at the Kings Highway station near East 16th Street, cops said.
+The man, believed to have jumped, was pronounced dead at the scene.

 There were service changes on the B and Q lines as a result, the MTA said.
-All service has since been restored.
+Regular service was restored by 6 p.m.